blktheta/youtube-data/README.md

 ### Under progress
 The goal is to create a robust automated infrastructure system using modern open source tools.
-The stack is subject to change during the initial phase of setting everythong up.
+The stack is subject to change during the initial phase of setting everything up.

 #### Expected tools to be used in the project.
 | Stage | Tool |